mondoohq/mondoo-operator/README.md

 If you find a security vulnerability related to the Mondoo Operator, please do not report it by opening a GitHub issue.
 Instead, send an e-mail to [security@mondoo.com](mailto:security@mondoo.com)

+## Join the community!

+Join the [Mondoo Community GitHub Discussions](https://github.com/orgs/mondoohq/discussions) to collaborate on policy as code and security automation.

 ## License

 [Mozilla Public License v2.0](https://github.com/mondoohq/mondoo-operator/blob/main/LICENSE)